scaleoutsoftware/SpringSessionProvider/README.md

 Default value: ``` true ```

-The following configuration parameter is only used if GeoServer pro is licensed and configured.

 #### remoteStoreName

-The ``` remoteStoreName ``` parameter tells the ScaleoutSessionRepository to create objects with the GeoServer notify policy and push creates and updates to a remote store with the parameter name.
+The ``` remoteStoreName ``` parameter tells the ScaleoutSessionRepository to create objects with the GeoServer notify coherency policy and push creates and updates to a remote store specified by the parameter name.
+When two ScaleOut StateServer stores are configured for bi-directional pull replication using ScaleOut GeoServer Pro, this enables object updates to be replicated between both stores while allowing synchronized access to the objects.

-Note, the ``` useLocking ``` parameter must be set to true.
+Note, the useLocking parameter must be set to true.

-Note, GeoServer pro licensed separately from ScaleOut StateServer.
+Note, ScaleOut GeoServer® Pro is licensed separately from ScaleOut StateServer.

 Default value: ``` null (unused) ```